LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/ScikitLearnTutorials.md

 ## Note on IPython

-The code-examples in the above tutorials are written in a *python-console* format and are intended to be executed in [IPython](https://ipython.org/) using doctest_mode.
-But you can simply execute them in the console by copying the code in a way that omits the >>> at the beginning of the line.
+Some of the tutorials have code blocks start with >>> and are intended to be executed in [IPython](https://ipython.org/) using doctest_mode.
+IPPython has not been updated since 2020 (it is replaced by Jupyter notbooks).
+But you can simply execute the code in the Python interactive console by copying the code in a way that omits the >>> at the beginning of the line.
-**doctest_mode**

-If you wish to easily execute these examples in *IPython* (an interactive command line Python interpreter), use: `%doctest_mode` [^1].
-In the IPython-console.
-You can then simply copy and paste the examples directly into IPython without having to worry about removing the **>>>** manually.

 ---